 Volunteer trainings are offered twice a year, in the spring and the fall, and are required for museum volunteers.
 Trainings consist of eight sessions that meet Tuesdays and Thursdays from 2:00 to 4:00 p.m.

-Volunteer training sessions are offered twice a year, in the spring and the fall.
-If your volunteer application is accepted, you'll be invited to register for our Volunteer Training.
-The training costs $30 and includes a one-year membership to the museum ($40 value) plus training material.
+If your volunteer application is accepted during the recruitment period, you'll be invited to register for a training.
+The entire training series costs $40 and includes a one-year individual membership to the museum (a $40 value) plus materials and supplies.
 All sessions are held at the museum.

 - Exhibit Hall Interpreters provide the personalized experiences and perspectives that make museum trips memorable and meaningful for our visitors.

 - Educational Program Instructor inspire curiosity and critical thinking about Oregon's past and present and lead hands-on activities for K-12 classes and community members.

 - Visitor Services Volunteers staff special events, share information about membership, and greet visitors.

 Aside from making a difference in our community and making new friends, volunteering at the MNCH comes with a variety of great rewards, including